Conservation and Education

 We do this by developing partnerships with local councils, iwi, communities and government agencies to increase the effectiveness of conservation at a grass roots level.
 And providing resources and funding to community-led conservation groups and schools.

-Conservation and Education Funding
+Community Conservation Funding

 Environmental education is a critical tool to achieve long lasting social change.
-We have a selection of activities and resources to support environment-focussed teaching and learning.

 Conservation and Education Stories